pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 - "[right](#right)"
 - "[top](#top)"

-### blue

-Blue component of an RGB color.

-- _type:_ int

-### bottom

-Bottom coordinate of the bounding box.

-- _type:_ float

 ### cell_column

-Column number of the cell in the table.
+The column number of the cell in the table.

 - _type:_ int

 ### cell_row

-Row number of the cell in the table.
+The row number of the cell in the table.

 - _type:_ int